EZLOfficial/EZL-Bot-Discord-Komada/readme.md

 # EZLBot

+## What is it?

 An open-source bot for all your multipurpose discord needs using Node.js, Discord.js, Komada.
+It will grow into becoming the greatest esports bot ever.

+## Installation

+1. Invite the bot with this [link](https://discordapp.com/oauth2/authorize?client_id=334086035808190464&permissions=473967622&scope=bot)
+2. For private hosting: Clone the repo -> npm install -> node app.js

+## Documentation

+Pending

+## License

+MIT

 # Contribution